Alert issued for missing toddler, mother last seen Tuesday, Pittsburg County sheriff says

-An alert has been issued for a missing 30-year-old woman and her 2-year-old daughter last seen Tuesday, according to the Pittsburg County Sheriff's Office.
+An alert has been issued for a missing 30-year-old woman and her 2-year-old daughter, who were last seen Tuesday, according to the Pittsburg County Sheriff's Office.

 Peoples is described as 5 feet tall, 140 pounds and blonde with green eyes.